andrasore/jsp/README.md

 It also comes with a shorthand option `-j` to parse your input as JSON.

+Pro tip: You can use `lodash` inside your transform function.

 ## Examples

     echo 'foobar' | jsp 'text => text.toUpperCase()'